mguptaphd/Twitter-Hate-Classification-Project/README.md

 Thursday COB:  Have re-run "baseline models" with pre-trained word-embeddings from Glove and/or RNN

-Friday COB: continue and refine Thursday's work as needed; quick check on major questions before the weekend
+Friday COB: continue and refine Thursday's work as needed; quick check on major questions before the weekend.... check on function organization

 Week 7/22 - 7/26: